pverkind/sira-project-pv/README.md

   - `git commit -m "(write a message describing what you changed here)"`  (record your changes in your local git repo)
   - `git pull origin main`  (make sure you have the latest changes from GitHub)
-  - `git push origin main`  (this sends your changes to GitHub)
+  - `git push origin main`  (this sends your changes to GitHub) (alternatively, go to the witness_data folder on GitHub, click the "add file" button, and then "upload files" in the dropdown menu that opens.
+  You can now drag and drop the updated/new file.
+You'll be asked to provide a descriptive "commit message" before the file is uploaded.)

-  Once you have pushed the changes, the [work-in-progress page](https://pverkind.github.io/sira-project-pv/work-in-progress) will be updated
+  Once you have uploaded the changes, the [work-in-progress page](https://pverkind.github.io/sira-project-pv/work-in-progress) will be updated
   (this will take a couple of minutes; you can follow the progress in the Actions tab on the repo's GitHub page)
 * If you want to change the descriptions on the website, open the relevant file in the `homepage_data` folder.
 Anything you write here should be in